GoodCartel/Land/README.md

 ## Contact information

-This documentation is part of a GoodCartel free Smart Contracts learning course.
-You can find the course at their [website](https://www.goodcartel.xyz).
+This documentation is part of a free Smart Contracts learning course by Good Cartel and Equilibrium.
+You can find the course at the [Good Cartel website](https://www.goodcartel.xyz).

 <img src="assets/course.jpg" alt="Good Cartel course" width="500px"></img>Good Cartel course